Charge: Man shot woman in back of head after leaving bar, buried her on his Isanti County property

 His wife told investigators that she saw Peterson operating a tractor with a front-end bucket and a rear excavating shovel at the south end of the property the morning after Vangrinsven disappeared.

 On Aug.
-10, investigators inspected ground out back recently turned over by a tractor and located Vangrinsven's body in the southwestern end of the property.
+10, investigators inspected ground on the southwestern end of the property that had recently been turned over by a tractor, and they located Vangrinsven's body.
 She had been shot in the back of the head, according to a medical examiner's report.

 Paul Walsh • 612-673-4482